whotterre/whotterre/README.md

 **Right now I'm:**
 - Rescuing old projects from half-finished purgatory - docs, real deployments, the works
 - Going deep on Go and Node instead of wide
-- Exploring stuff to apply GCP, K8s and AWS knowledge
+- Exploring stuff to apply and deepen GCP, K8s and AWS knowledge
 - Learning how to build reliable systems instead of ones that just work today
 - Considering some of that open source sorcery stuff
 ---